 - Butter from pasture-raised cattle for K2.
 He championed a type of vitamin-rich butter called “butter oil” made at low temperatures from grass-fed cows.

 We recommend the VIVOMEGA fish oil supplement.
 It offers the highest purity standards on the market–a crucial factor now with the toxification of our oceans.
 It’s also sustainably harvested from wild Norwegian caught anchovy, sardine, and mackerel.
 It also offers 2X the concentration of standard fish oil.

 Organ Meat Supplements on a Weston A. Price Diet

 Though organ meat supplements didn’t exist during Weston Price’s lifetime, they’ve become a crucial part of many formulated modern diets.

 Doctor Kiltz’s Nutritional Solutions offers a high-quality line of organ meat supplements harvested from grass-fed New Zealand cattle.

-According to Dr. Price, traditional peoples consumed liberal amounts of these nutrient-dense superfoods during pregnancy and lactation to ensure healthy physical and mental development.
+According to Dr. Price, traditional peoples consumed liberal amounts of these nutrient-dense superfoods to support fertility, infant development, and lactation.

-While adults prized these foods to protect against disease and boost immunity against acute sickness.
+While adults prized these foods to support immunity, energy, and overall well-being.

 Weston A. Price’s 12 Principles of Traditional Diets